s3alfisc/summclust/README.md

 using summclust](https://arxiv.org/abs/2205.03288).
 QED Working Paper 1483.
 Queen’s University.

-A standalone implementation of the cluster jackknife estimator discussed in MNW is implemented in the [CRV3J package](https://github.com/s3alfisc/CRV3J).
+A standalone R implementation of the cluster jackknife estimator discussed in MNW is implemented in the [CRV3J package](https://github.com/s3alfisc/CRV3J).

 ## Installation